Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 Always, always use filtered water to get the most out of gourmet coffee.

 Clean your coffee pot.
 That sounds like a joke, but I’m being completely serious.
-I had a friend who was a cleaner, and he would clean ovens, microwaves, toasters… and then he got to the coffee pots.
+I had a friend who was a cleaner, and he would clean ovens, microwaves, and toasters… and then he got to the coffee pots.

 People would leave grinds in all day, and the condensation from the water tank would gather (and build bacteria) all along the interior area of the tank lid.